dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-view.md

 In this section, you:

 * Modify the `HelloWorldController` class to use [Razor](xref:mvc/views/razor) view files.
 This cleanly encapsulates the process of generating HTML responses to a client.
-* Create a view template file using Razor.
+*View templates are created using Razor.
 Razor-based view templates:
   * Have a *.cshtml* file extension.
   * Provide an elegant way to create HTML output with C#.

-Currently the `Index` method returns a string with a message that's hard-coded in the controller class.
+Currently the `Index` method returns a string with a message in the controller class.
 In the `HelloWorldController` class, replace the `Index` method with the following code:

 [!code-csharp[](~/tutorials/first-mvc-app/start-mvc/sample/MvcMovie/Controllers/HelloWorldController.cs?name=snippet_4)]